VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Training Strategy

 \subsubsection{Captioning}

-In the captioning task, GPT-3.5-Turbo (0125) is utilized as the judge model and the AutoDQ methodology is employed to calculate the event-level recall and precision of model-generated captions relative to ground-truth captions.
+In the captioning task, GPT-3.5-Turbo\footnote{\url{https://platform.openai.com/docs/models/gpt-3.5-turbo}} is utilized as the judge model (analysis can be found in Appendix~\ref{sec:judge_abla}) and the AutoDQ~\citep{wang2024tarsier} methodology is employed to calculate the event-level recall and precision of model-generated captions relative to ground-truth captions.
 The weighted sum of the two metrics constitutes the AutoDQ reward $\mathcal{R}_{\text{AutoDQ}}$:

 Here, $\alpha$ is a weighting factor set to 0.5, which balances the contributions of recall and precision.
 Given that precision can be enhanced by generating more concise captions, while recall necessitates more comprehensive descriptions of video content, this setting helps equalize their improvement difficulty and mitigates the risk of reward hacking.